 The objective of this paper is to model and explain inflation in Kenya over the period 1974 to 1996.
 To achieve this goal, we develop a single-equation error correction model.
 The period of study encompasses a number of policy changes and external shocks that are likely to have affected inflation.
-Import substitution, the development strategy prevalent in the 1970s, was partially dismantled during the 1980s as several structural adjustment programs were implemented, and in the beginning of the 1990s there was a large-scale liberalisation of the economy.
-This entailed deregulation of the financial sector, removal of controls on retail and producer prices, and liberalisation of the current and capital accounts of the balance of payments.
-Exchange rate policy also changed; in 1982 a crawling peg replaced the adjustable peg, and in 1993 the Kenyan Shilling started to float.
+Import substitution, the development strategy prevalent in the 1970s, was partially dismantled during the 1980s as several structural adjustment programmes were implemented, and in the beginning of the 1990s there was a large-scale liberalisation of the economy.
+This entailed deregulation of the financial sector, removing controls on retail and producer prices, and liberalisation of the current and capital accounts of the balance of payments.
+Exchange rate policy also changed; in 1982 a crawling peg replaced the adjustable peg, and in 1990, a dual exchange rate replaced the adjustable peg.
+The dual regime had a 'market' rate and an official exchange rate that were merged towards the end of 1993, marking the start of a managed floating exchange rate regime.
 In addition, several external shocks such as the oil-price shocks in the 1970s, coffee booms in 1976/77, 1986 and 1993, and donors' foreign aid embargo in 1991/92 hit the economy.
 Hence, finding an empirically stable and parsimonious model that describes the evolution of Kenya's inflation constitutes a major challenge.

 A review of the literature on inflation in Kenya reveals a variety of conclusions drawn.
 Killick (1984), for instance, states that no single factor could be taken as the major cause of inflation in Kenya.
 On the other hand, Killick and Mwega (1989) conclude, "despite variations in model tests, all studies in Kenya are unanimous in finding monetary expansion among the most important variables explaining inflation".
 Ndung'u (1994) and Adam et al (1996) also obtain results which indicate that money supply drives inflation.
-However, according to Ndung'u there is only a short-run relationship between these variables; deviations from equilibrium in the money market do not enter the model and thus money does not determine the price level in the long run.
+However, according to Ndung'u (1994) there is only a short-run relationship between these variables; deviations from equilibrium in the money market do not enter the model.
 Another result is obtained by Ryan and Milne (1994) who find that exchange rate movements and changes in oil prices are the most important factors determining inflation, while the contribution from monetary variables is small.
 There are also diverging results about the degree of inflation inertia.
 Killick and Mwega (1989) and Mwega (1990) do not find evidence of inertia, i.e., lagged inflation does not enter their models.
 On the other hand, both Ndung'u (1994) and Isaksson (1997) find a degree of inertia of about 0.30.
 This is similar to what has been found for Brazil when experiencing chronic inflation, and inflation inertia was considered to be very high (Durevall 1998).